-I hope this summary of how we made over our small dining space to be functional & pretty has been helpful!
+I hope this summary of how we made our small dining space functional & pretty has been helpful!
 And I hope it’s given you some ideas for your own eating nook or small dining room!
 You don’t need a formal dining room if you design the eating space you have well!

 More Good Reads: